okezino/Quote_Favq_App/README.md

 <img src="https://user-images.githubusercontent.com/46386915/187205065-46a94de4-78bd-43cc-898e-e70b15fa71b2.png" width="300"/>

 ## LOGIN AND SIGNUP
-For New users with no account, we can navigate to the SIGN UP screen to create and Account, for successs Account creation, users will be dirrected back to the login for loging into the app
+For New users with no account, we can navigate to the SIGN UP screen to create an Account, on  successsful Account creation, users will be directed back to the login screen.

 <img src="https://user-images.githubusercontent.com/46386915/187206577-07547268-8744-4326-bada-afe4f3ceda6a.png" width="300"/>______
 <img src="https://user-images.githubusercontent.com/46386915/187206642-83122f3c-ba41-4bfd-ae49-32bc1adf72a2.png" width="300"/>